 Jill takes things from good to great.
 She writes content, oversees all product creation and helps bring ideas to life.
-With a passion for technical writing, she breaks down complex ideas and makes them easy to understand.
 Everything Jill touches, she polishes to a shine and she cares so deeply for the work we do.
-An extrovert to the core, Jill loves communicating and relating to all who cross her path.
 The phrase most often said at workshops is “I need a Jill!”
 She has a background in writing, event planning, and floral design and was the first florist to buy flowers as Floret was just getting started.
-Jill types and makes boutonnieres at the speed of light, and has never met a garden rose she didn’t like.
-Mama to two adorable young kiddos Jill lives in Bellingham.
+Jill lives in Bellingham with her husband and 2 young kids and has never met a garden rose she didn’t like.

 Susan Studer King

-Susan is our in-house journalist and multi-tasker extraordinaire.
-She manages the Floret newsletter and blog, our popular Farmer and the Florist interview series, puts together story pitches, assists with nearly all of Floret’s content creation and keeps everything flowing smoothly behind the scenes.
-A lover of peonies, Susan lives with her family in Ohio where she and her mother operate Buckeye Blooms, a small flower farm and wedding design studio.
+Susan is our in-house journalist, digital content creator and multi-tasker extraordinaire.
+She is our technology troubleshooter and is responsible for the Floret newsletter, blog and press pitches.
+Susan also assists with Floret’s digital marketing strategy and manages product launches, all the while keeping everything flowing smoothly behind the scenes.
+A lover of peonies, Susan lives with her family in Ohio where she and her mother operated a small flower farm and wedding design studio for 10 years.

-With a background in office administration, Meg keeps everything tidy and organized on the home front.
-She’s extremely hardworking, a master at beautifying spaces and will fearlessly tackle even the most daunting project.
-Her favorite flower is phlox and when’s she’s not working her tail off, you can often find her country dancing, antiquing, or spending time with her family.
+With a background in office administration, Meg keeps everything running smoothly behind the scenes.
+She is lighting fast on shipping days and often acts as the hostess with the most-ess, making everyone who visits the farm feel warmly welcomed.
+She’s extremely hardworking, a master at beautifying spaces, and will fearlessly tackle even the most daunting project.
+Her favorite flower is phlox and when she’s not working her tail off, you can often find her country dancing, antiquing, or spending time with her family.